GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 Investors ramped up U.S. and euro zone rate hike bets, with markets pricing in a greater chance of 75 basis point hikes from the Fed and ECB in September 0#ECBWATCH.

-Fed funds futures 0#FF: priced in as high as a 73% chance the Fed will hike by 75 bps, and see rates peaking at 3.75% to 4.0%.
+Fed funds futures 0#FF: priced in as high as a 73% chance the Fed will hike by 75 basis points, and see rates peaking at 3.75% to 4.0%.
 FEDWATCH

 "Markets are focusing on discussing the message of 'coordinated tightening' from Jackson Hole as ECB and Fed appear to have re-committed to creating price stability: yields are shooting higher and risk assets are quite a bit lower since last week," said Lars Sparreso Lykke Merklin, senior analyst at Danske Bank.